 She hired a new manager, Ben Mawson, and set off to reinvent herself.
 To become a self-made pop-princess sensation, she had to seem self-made, and Lizzy Grant had to die to make room for Lana Del Rey.
 But she made a major mistake.
 She bought back the album rights to Lana Del Ray, pulled the original EP from the market, and swept clean her internet presence.
 This "clean slate" came back to haunt Del Rey when members of the music community began to question her authenticity.

 After throwing out Lizzy Grant's persona, Lana Del Rey dyed her hair brown, upped her old Hollywood look, and became a sensation.
 The created persona of Lana Del Rey was an ode to the Hollywood of yore.
 Her videos were lavishly produced, over-the-top, and completely eccentric.
 Her voice got deeper, her mouth became poutier, and she added as much confidence as eyeliner.
 She describes herself as a "self-styled gangsta Nancy Sinatra" and is known for packing her songs with pop cultural references from the 1950s and 1960s.

 With the YouTube release of her song "Video Games" in June 2011, Del Rey took off:

 Six months later, her second studio album Born to Die debuted at number 2 on the U.S. Billboard 200.
 Since then she has released a short film, Tropico, and an EP titled Paradise.
-Her third studio album Ultraviolence was released last week.
+Her third studio album Ultraviolence was released in June, and as of November 1 has sold more than one million copies.
 But none of that came without controversy.

 How Lana Del Rey became a polarizing figure